-How to compress a PowerPoint.
+How to compress PowerPoint files.

 Want to save space on your computer?
 Learn how to compress a PowerPoint to save space and make your presentation easier to share.

+Need to learn how to compress Microsoft PowerPoint files but not sure where to begin?
 Whether you want to save space on your device or avoid file size issues in an email, compressing your PowerPoint is a great way to keep file sizes to a minimum and make your presentation easier to store and manage.

 While there’s no way to compress the entire file in PowerPoint, you can reduce the size and quality of all the images to reduce the whole presentation’s size.